oscarychen/deep-dive-drf-model-serializer-relations/readme.md

 ]
 ```

-We can make the following observations about DRF `ModelSerializer`'s default **read** behavior:
+We can make the following observations:
+> **TLDR** DRF `ModelSerializer`'s basic **read** behavior:

-- Returns Django model attributes as they are defined on ORM model, including auto fields
+> - Returns Django model attributes as they are defined on ORM model, including auto fields
-- Returns value of appropriate type as defined by the ORM model field
+> - Returns value of appropriate type as defined by the ORM model field
-- Includes all relations declared on the ORM model
+> - Includes all relations declared on the ORM model
-- The related instances are returned as their primary keys
+> - The related instances are returned as their primary keys
-- Does not include any Django reverse relations
+> - Does not include any Django reverse relations

-### Default Write Behavior
+## Basic write behavior

 Similarly, we can call the same endpoint to create a new instance: